-Students are encouraged to inform their Resident Assistant/Hall Director of guests of the same sex (if staying for 48 hours or longer).
+Students are encouraged to inform their Resident Assistant/Hall Director of guests (if staying for 48 hours or longer).
 Providing guest information helps to ensure a safe environment in the residence halls and is useful in the event of a hall emergency.